Roboticistprogrammer/UTM/Readme.md

 - User information panel
 - Order planning system

-## Prerequisites
+## Prerequisites (Use UV Package manager for installation)

 - Node.js (v20.x or later)
-- Python (v3.9 or later)
+- Python (v3.9)
 - npm (usually comes with Node.js)
-- pip (Python package manager)
+- UV (Python package manager)

-## Installation

-### Backend Setup

-1. Navigate to the backend directory: cd backend source venv/bin/activate

 ### Frontend Setup

-1. Navigate to the frontend directory: cd DroneX-Frontend npm install
+1. Navigate to the frontend directory:

-## Running the Application
+npm run dev

+The frontend will be available at http://localhost:3000

 ### Start the Backend Server

-1. From the backend directory with activated virtual environment: python app.py
+1. From the backend directory: python app.py
+*UV will automatically create and activate virtual environment but make sure to check.

 The backend server will start on http://localhost:5000

-### Start the Frontend Development Server

-1. From the DroneX-Frontend directory: npm run dev

-The frontend will be available at http://localhost:3000

 ## Testing the API